AbdallahMH/scheduled_tweets/README.md

 This will install the required dependencies and set up the database.

+Next, you will need to create a `master.key` file in the `config` directory.
+This file is used to decrypt the `credentials.yml.enc` file, which contains your Twitter API keys and other sensitive information.

-Next, add your Twitter API keys to the `credentials.yml.enc` file using the `rails credentials:edit` command.
+Once you have created the `master.key` file, you can add your Twitter API keys to the `credentials.yml.enc` file using the `rails credentials:edit` command.

 To start the Sidekiq worker, run the following command: